Share On

 To be eligible for a tuition fee loan you must fulfil certain criteria in regards to:

-- UK/EU residency status
+- UK residency status

 - The university or college you are studying at and the course you are taking